whitneyburton/portfolios/students/1507/jeff-ruane/20160122-jeff_ruane-m4.markdown

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/real_time.markdown)
 * [Heroku Deployment](http://jbrr-crowdsource.herokuapp.com)

 In this project, I worked with Node, Express, and Socket.io to create a real time voting app.
 I was evaluated by Meeka and received a total score of 154/200.
+I was not concerned with styling for this project, so the page itself is pretty bare, but I knew my point total coming into it and I knew I was in a good position, so I decided to devote more of my time to trying to help classmates rather than expanding my own project.

 ## Team